eurostat/confly/README.md

 confly
 ======

-Implementation (`SAS`) of disclosure control methods for microdata confidentiality on the fly.
+Implementation of disclosure control methods for microdata confidentiality on the fly.
 ---

 **About**